UNM-CARC/QuickBytes/ParallelMatlabServer.md

 ### Writing Parallel Matlab Code

+When your program runs you may be prompted to allow incoming/outgoing connections on your computer.

 You will likely have to tell the system the IP address or hostname of your local machine.
 This is so the CARC cluster can communicate with your laptop or desktop.
 You will set the hostname with pctconfig (Parallel Config Toolbox).
 You can either type the hostname in directly or attempt to have MATLAB find it for you with the following commands:

 OS X